The Best Side Hustles for Teachers

 15. Rent Out Storage Space

 If you have some extra space in your home, you could make money by renting it out as storage space.
-This is a great option if you live near a college campus, downtown area, or other location where people are always looking for storage.
+This is a great option if you live near a college campus, downtown area, or other location where people always look for storage.

 You can list your storage space on Neighbor.
 The rental process is easy, and you can set your own rates and rules.

-Renting out storage space is a great way to produce some extra income without having to do much work.
-And, if you have a larger space, like a basement or garage, you could potentially make a lot of money.
+Renting out storage space is a great way to produce extra income without doing much work.
+And, if you have a larger space, like a basement or garage, you could make a lot of money.

 Neighbor makes it easy to earn extra cash by renting out storage space in your basement, attic, garage, or even a shed.
 Make extra money each month without needing to spend time on a side hustle.